Uranium Dicarbide SDS

 • Iodine Vapor: Ignites at 260°C.

-• Acids: Reacts with liberation of hydrogen and formation of salts of tetravalent uranium.
+• Acids: Reacts with the liberation of hydrogen and the formation of salts of tetravalent uranium.

 • Hazardous decomposition products: Thermal decomposition may release toxic and hazardous gases.